Alexander-Heinz/car-price-webapp/README.md

 ## How it Works

 The app uses a machine learning model trained on a large dataset from AutoScout24.
-The model employs advanced tree-based methods, such as decision trees and random forests, to predict the market value of a car based on input features.
+The model employs advanced ML to predict the market value of a car based on input features.
 It leverages historical data to identify patterns and estimate prices accordingly.

 ## Technologies Used